Twasi/twasi-songrequest/README.md

 Twasi tries to fit best in every streamers scenario.
 We want to allow cross requests, so that users can request songs from spotify or youtube on the same line.

 ## Commands
 There are many ways to write a song request command nowadays.
-And guess what: Twasi supports nearly all of them!
+And guess what: Twasi supports almost all of them!

 The first part of the command has to be one of the following: